-Staff at refuges are specialised in dealing with domestic violence, and so can give a lot of emotional and practical support, for example, advice on benefit claims, which solicitors to use and, if necessary, how to contact the police.
+Staff at refuges support people who've experienced domestic abuse.
+They can give emotional and practical support - for example, advice on benefit claims, which solicitors to use and, if necessary, how to contact the police.

 Going to the local authority or Housing Executive

-You will normally be considered to be legally homeless if it is not reasonable for you to occupy your home because of the risk or fear of domestic violence.
+You will normally be considered to be legally homeless if it is not reasonable for you to occupy your home because of the risk or fear of domestic abuse.

-Local authorities, or the Housing Executive in Northern Ireland, should deal sympathetically with applications from people who are in fear of violence.
+Local authorities should deal sympathetically with applications from people who are in fear of violence.
 You can ask for a private interview, with someone of the same sex, and can take a friend with you for support.

-The local authority (Housing Executive in Northern Ireland) may have a duty to provide emergency accommodation for you while it decides whether you are legally homeless.
+The local authority may have a duty to provide emergency accommodation for you while it decides whether you are legally homeless.

 If it is outside of normal office hours, you should telephone the local authority's emergency out-of-hours number for help with emergency housing.